AlexsLemonade/refinebio-js/publish.md

 npm publish --access public
 ```

+Since we configured [2FA](https://docs.npmjs.com/configuring-two-factor-authentication) with [YubiKey](https://www.yubico.com), we'll neeed to [generate a one-time password](https://docs.npmjs.com/accessing-npm-using-2fa) using the npm Web interface(follow the same steps as we did when login to the npm account).

 **2 )** Install the published npm package

 Once it's published succressfully, it can be installed by its name: